ddnexus/pagy/docs/index.md

 ## Really agnostic pagination

-Pagy provides the clean logic of pagination in one micro-class of less than 40 lines of code that creates a micro-object of less than 3k: it works perfectly, knowing **absolutely nothing** about your environment. _(see the [source](https://github.com/ddnexus/pagy/blob/master/lib/pagy.rb))_
+Pagy provides the clean logic of pagination in one micro-class that creates a micro-object of less than 3k: it works perfectly, knowing **absolutely nothing** about your environment. _(see the [source](https://github.com/ddnexus/pagy/blob/master/lib/pagy.rb))_

 You could even use it directly (without using any other Pagy code) in a small partial template that you could write in just 5 minutes and about 15 lines.
 There you could use the regular helpers provided by your framework and it would still work a few times faster than using other gems, even without using any Pagy template nor any other Pagy method.

 ## Really easy to customize

-If options and configuration are not enough, you have a few specialized [extras](extras.md), and if all that is still not enough, any other special customization is at most _one step far_ from your own code.
-All the Pagy helpers are contained in 2 plain modules with no nesting.
+If options and configuration are not enough, you have a several specialized [extras](extras.md), and if all that is still not enough, any other special customization is at most _one step far_ from your own code.
 You include them in your code, so you can override any method right where you use it: no tricky gimmickry required.

 What could be easier?